gauborg/CarND-Advanced-Lane-Finding/README.md

 I am listing a few issues I faced during the implementation of this project -

 1. Changes in road texture and shadows from object, other vehicles is difficult to obtain with a static (fixed) thresholding.
 This made it difficult to detect lanelines in certain frames.
-2.
+To compensate for this shortcoming, I designed the code to use average lane fitting data of past 10-15 frames.
+Assuming a frame rate of 25 frames per second and hence elapsed time of 15/25 = 0.6 seconds, the actual lane curvature won't deviate too much from the calculated curvature.

 ### Potential Shortcomings